-Adjusts the extent to which the filter's cutoff is modulated by the initial volume of the input instrument at the moment a note is played.
+Adjusts the extent to which the filter's cutoff is modulated by the maximum volume level of a note played on the input instrument.17

 Like the Envelope Follower, Accent is a dynamics parameter.
-Whereas the Envelope Follower outputs a continuously-changing signal which exactly follows the amplitude curve of the input instrument, Accent outputs a steady signal determined by the instrument's initial loudness value.
+Whereas the Envelope Follower outputs a continuously-changing signal which exactly follows the amplitude curve of the note played on the input instrument, Accent outputs a steady signal determined by the note's maximum loudness value.

-When the FI is played using its MIDI IN port, Accent adjusts the extent to which the filter's cutoff is modulated by keyboard velocity.
+When the FI4 is in SYNTH or EWI Instrument Mode, Accent adjusts the extent to which the filter's cutoff is modulated by keyboard velocity.18